barisicgroup/unf/README.md

   - `number` **threePrimeId:** ID of the 3' nucleotide
   - `number` **pdbFileId:** ID of the relevant external PDB file (for loading atomic data)
   - `string` **chainName:** name of the chain in the referenced PDB
-  - `[number]` **confFilesIds:** array of IDs referencing oxDNA configuration files used for retrieving nucleotides' positional information.
-By default, zeroth config file is used but it is up to an application to decide which one to use if there are more (e.g., to show dynamics animation).
   - `[object]` **nucleotides:** array of nucleotides of this strand
       - `number` **id:** unique ID of this nucleotide
       - `number` **nbAbbrev:** nucleobase type